 However Carlton’s materials are not cheap.
 Last I checked his library significantly exceeded the cost of joining AWAI.
 So again, if money is a concern stick to AWAI’s courses.
-Only add Carlton’s library if money is not a concern.
-Or grab his library if you are at the point where you no longer need copywriting training and are now ready to seek clients.
+Only add Carlton’s library if money is NOT a concern.
+And grab his library if you are at the point where you no longer need copywriting training and you are ready to seek clients.

-Truth be told, if you only purchased Carlton’s courses you’d have the tools needed to begin writing conversational-language sales copy and the tools needed to learn to get clients.
-But as I said last I checked his combined courses are much more expensive than AWAI’s.
-So that approach is kind of a step backwards when you can get both of AWAI’s courses for less.
+Truth be told, if you only purchased ALL of Carlton’s courses you’d have the tools needed to begin writing *conversational-language sales copy* and the tools needed to learn to get clients.
+But as I said, last I checked his combined courses are much more expensive than AWAI’s courses.
+By far.
+So in terms of cost the Carlton approach is kind of a step backwards because you can get AWAI’s courses for less than Carlton’s materials.